JCataclisma/JC_ScrapMap/README.md

 ## Release-candidate status

-This is the `0.8.3-rc3` release candidate.
+This is the `0.9.1-rc1` release candidate.
 Prisoner camps and ordinary lootable ruins remain in their existing separate layers.
 Selected-save details can be expanded or collapsed to leave more room for layer controls.
+The new Underground entrances layer identifies surface access areas; underground maps are reserved for future versions.